INFORMSJoC/2024.0546/src/LogTPc/readme.md

 The codes in this folder handle a patent race model of Goyal & Joshi (2006).
 When applying LogTP to a new problem, one has to adjust the parameters in main.m and the formulas in def.m and def p.m.

+As argued in our paper, the utility functions in the patent race model sometimes are not concave.
+That is, the algorithm may end at some networks that are not pairwise stable.
+To solve this problem, we draw the graphs of the utility functions via `check_PS.m`.
+With the graphs, one can easily check pairwise stability of a certain network, according to our Theorem 2.

 # References
 1. Goyal S, Joshi S (2006).
 Unequal connections.
 International Journal of Game Theory, 34:319–349.